Oases: Efficient Large-Scale Model Training on Commodity Servers via Overlapped and Automated Tensor Model Parallelism: Parallel strategy planner

-Combining the \eqref{eq:node}-~\eqref{eq:edge}, we can express \(f(\cdot)\) by summing the node costs in forward, node costs in backward, and edge costs.
+Combining the \eqref{eq:node}--\eqref{eq:edge}, we can express \(f(\cdot)\) in~\eqref{eq:argmin} by summing the node costs in forward, node costs in backward, and edge costs.
 And the cost minimization problem in~\eqref{eq:argmin} can be formulated as an ILP problem with the following objective:

-Similarly, we denote the memory cost vectors of model parameter state, saved input tensors, and backward runtime with \(m_s, m_t, m_r \in \mathbb{R}^p\), respectively.
+\textbf{Memory constraints.} To ensure the successful execution of the parallel strategy without memory issues, the optimization should take into account the limitations of the device's memory.
+The memory consumption in TMP training includes three main aspects: (i) model states, which consist of the model weights and optimizer states; (ii) saved input tensors, which are saved during forward pass for recomputation (line 11 of Algorithm~\ref{alg:schedule}); and (iii) the temporary buffers for computation kernels, which is generally reused among operations.
+The memory consumption is related to the TMP degree.
+Similarly, we denote the memory cost vectors of model states, saved input tensors, and temporary runtime buffers with \(m_s, m_t, m_r \in \mathbb{R}^p\), respectively.
 We can estimate the memory consumption and derive the following ILP constraint of device memory:

-Most foundation models share the same and repeating architecture, we run an offline profiling to get the accurate costs for \(d(\cdot)\), \(c(\cdot)\), and \(m_r\).
-We limit the possible partitioning schemes to the power of two, model the overhead of AllGather~\cite{thakur2005optimization} with message sizes, and count \(m_s\) and \(m_t\) according to model config and our training schedule.
-Now we can solve \eqref{eq:ilp}-~\eqref{eq:mem} optimally with an open source solver~\cite{forrest2005cbc}.
-The planner optimization performances are reported in Appendix.
+We can run offline profiling to get the accurate values for \(d(\cdot)\), \(c(\cdot)\), and \(m_r\) in the ILP formulation.
+Recent transformer-based models feature a uniform and repeating architecture, allowing profiling to be performed on a single transformer layer.
+During profiling, this layer is executed under all possible TMP parallel strategies while dedicated timers record the associated costs.
+Each strategy takes approximately 40 seconds to profile.
+To reduce complexity, we limit the possible partitioning schemes to the power of two.
+For example, training a large-scale model on 32 GPUs involves 6 possible TMP strategies, resulting in a total profiling time of about 4 minutes.
+This one-time cost can be amortized across multiple training runs and only needs to be repeated if the cluster configuration or workload significantly changes.
+We model the overhead of AllGather~\cite{thakur2005optimization} with message sizes, and count \(m_s\) and \(m_t\) according to the model config and our training schedule.
+Now we can solve \eqref{eq:ilp}--\eqref{eq:mem} optimally with an open source solver~\cite{forrest2005cbc}.

+Table~\ref{tab:scheme} presents example parallel strategies (TMP degrees) for each transformer layer after applying the Oases planner and the time taken for Planner optimization, along with the runtime performance.
+A decreasing TMP degree of some layers will accelerate the model training, as it reduces the TMP communication at a small reshard cost per training iteration.
+Although the Planner overhead increases with the number of model layers, all optimization processes are completed within only half a second in all our experiments.

+In summary, Oases leverages a fine-grained training operation schedule to maximize overlapping communication and computation in TMP training.
+The Oases planner further identifies the best model parallel strategy based on the overlapped training schedule.
+Oases is generally applicable to accelerate TMP training, particularly in training scenarios with limited communication bandwidth between TMP workers.
+For instance, it can be effectively applied for TMP training large-scale models on commodity GPU servers, provided that high-speed NVLinks are absent.